ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 # Poller:

 Threaded Poller which runs continuously while the integration is running.
-* Polls a Proofpoint TRAP server for incidents and create corresponding incidents in Resilient.
+* Polls a Proofpoint TRAP server for incidents and create corresponding incidents in the Resilient platform.
-* Adds Proofpoint Trap events to incident data table `Proofpoint TRAP Events` in Resilient.
+* Adds Proofpoint Trap events to incident data table `Proofpoint TRAP Events` in the Resilient platform.
-* Adds artifacts to incidents in Resilient corresponding to hosts artifacts in Proofpoint TRAP incident events.
+* Adds artifacts to incidents in the Resilient platform corresponding to hosts artifacts in Proofpoint TRAP incident events.
 The actual artifacts added are determined by the `host_categories` configuration option.
-* Adds a note with Proofpoint TRAP events details to an incident in Resilient.
+* Adds a note with Proofpoint TRAP events details to an incident in the Resilient platform.

 #### Example incident created by the poller: